-Somatic Therapy in California
+Somatic Therapy

-You’re Ready For Therapy To Feel Different
+You’re Ready For Therapy To Feel Different.

-You’ve spent time trying to understand yourself.
 You’ve read, reflected, maybe even talked things through with others.
 Intellectually, things make sense.
-But you’ve found that understanding something in your mind doesn’t quiet the tension that still lives in your body.
+But understanding something in your mind hasn’t quieted the tension that still lives in your body.

 Insight Hasn’t Been Enough

-Even during ordinary moments, part of you stays on alert.
 You notice yourself scanning for shifts in tone, mood, or expectation.
 It can be hard to fully relax when your system is used to staying prepared, attentive, and ready to respond.

 You’re Still Feeling Vigilant